anthonyzee/qstorejs/README.md

 qstorejs
 ========
-A very lightweight (7kb minified) javascript object mapper for IndexedDB
+A very lightweight (7kb minified) javascript object mapper for IndexedDB.

 What is Qstore.JS?
 ------------------
 Qstore.JS is a very lightweight asynchronous javascript object mapper library that uses IndexedDB for storing data which can be synchronized to server side database such as MySQL or PostgresDB.

 Installation
 ------------
 Just grab [qstore.min.js] and include them with a script tag.
+JQuery not required.

 ```html
 <script src="qstore.min.js"></script>